 Damage to the ears is caused when the stereocilia in the ears are harmed.
 These are tiny hairs that line the inner ear, and you can actually feel them when you touch the inside of your ear.
 When you hear noises, the hairs will vibrate.
 This then changes the level of voltage that runs through the hair cells, and chemical messages are sent through the nerves and up to the brain.
 When loud music is playing, it causes more intense vibrations that end up damaging the stereocilia.
 As a result of this, your hearing can become damaged.

-However, it should be noted that headphones and hearing loss may actually not be the culprit.
+However, it should be noted that where to buy modafinil online reddit headphones and hearing loss may actually not be the culprit.
 While a good pair of headphones can help to even out the bass, especially when compared to a cheap pair, none of them seems to be inherently good or bad for your hearing so far.
 In fact, scientific research seems to show that it is the volume that has the most effect as opposed to the way in which is reaches your ears.
 The next section has further information on the relation between the two.

 Volume and Hearing Loss

 Following on from the previous section, it is entirely possible that headphones aren’t the cause of hearing loss, and that it is primarily the volume at which you are listening to the music which has a negative effect.
 When we look at modern audio devices, it is easy to see that most of them are able to play music up to a level of 120 decibels.
 To put this into perspective, you are looking at a volume level that is equivalent to a rock concert